bdc-labs/GTNewHorizonsRun/README.md

 I have made a few config changes some mostly for QOL and a couple for personal
 taste:

-#### SpecialMobs
+#### InfernalMobs
 - Disabled the Vengeance effect cause I just don't like it

 #### Gregtech
 - Disabled pollution, can see why some people might like it for additional challenge but just not for me
-- Disabled rain and lightning causing machine explosions, this is because I like to leave weather enabled in my void world because it's nice with DSurround and shaders
+- Disabled rain and lightning causing machine explosions, this is because I like to leave weather enabled in my void world because it's nice ambience with DSurround and shaders

 #### Thaumcraft